payalshaha/ml-assessment-Payal-Shah/part_b/business_analysis.md

 ---

 # B2.
-Data and EDA Strategy — 10 marks
+Data and EDA Strategy

 ## (a) Joining the Tables